ZJULearning/SSG/README.md

 ## Pre-built kNN Graph and NSG Index

-Here we will provide our pre-built kNN graphs and NSG index files used in our papar's experiments.
-(The files will be available soon when our public server is ready.)
+Here we provide our pre-built kNN graphs and SSG index files used in our papar's experiments.

 |  Dataset  |  kNN Graph  |  SSG Index  |
 |:---------:|:---:|:---:|